SpeedyQweku/EHT/README.md

 - swagger-scanner

 `This tool checks if the given Url/File has Swagger UI, That can be tested later for Dom XSS....`

+- domain-checker

+`Uses http and https protocols on the domains and check if it's dead or live.`

+- web_archive

+`Uses web.archive.org to gather urls for a domain`